BestTimesToVisit.com Logo

 When's the absolute best time to visit Jakarta, and what should I pack for it?

-Indonesians are incredibly warm and welcoming, but a little cultural awareness goes a long way.
-Always use your right hand when giving or receiving things, as the left hand is traditionally considered unclean.
-When visiting homes or more formal settings, it's polite to remove your shoes before entering.
-Also, dress modestly, especially when visiting religious sites; covering your shoulders and knees is a good rule of thumb.
+Indonesians are incredibly polite and welcoming, so a smile goes a long way!
+It's customary to use your right hand for giving and receiving things, especially food or money, as the left hand is traditionally considered unclean.
+When visiting someone's home or a religious site, always remove your shoes.
+Also, dress modestly, especially when visiting mosques or more conservative areas – covering your shoulders and knees is a good rule of thumb.

-Beyond the malls, where can I find a more authentic Jakarta experience?
+Beyond the big malls, where can I find a more authentic taste of Jakarta's culture?

-Is it safe to eat street food in Jakarta, and what are your must-try dishes?
+Is it safe to eat street food in Jakarta, and what are some must-try dishes?

 Ready to Plan Your Trip?